mbachmann/java-11-fx-non-modular/README.md

 [JavaFX - Gluon](https://gluonhq.com/products/javafx/)

-We can list the dependencies of the Fat-Jar:
+We can list the dependencies of the _Fat-Jar_:

 ```
 jdeps --list-deps shade/*.jar